From early energy efficiency pioneers to B-Corp, our game-changing culture has deep roots.

 Pursuing our mission to reduce carbon emissions at scale through building efficiency empowered us to optimize thousands of locations, save customers millions of dollars, and reduce hundreds of millions of metric tons of CO2.Learn more about how we work

 To scale our positive impact for the planet and offer a broader spectrum of services to our clients, we formed Taper as a B-Corp subsidiary of Ecology Action.
-This structure has allowed us to become a force for advancing sustainability and prosperity nation-wide.Learn more about our mission
+This structure has allowed us to expand our geographic reach across the Pacific Northwest and become a force for advancing carbon neutrality and building efficiency.Learn more about our mission

 People with purpose.